digitalpardoe/isyncit/README.markdown

 ----------
-**iSyncIt** was my first piece of OS X software (written before I knew what object-oriented programming was) and over the past few years I've made some, effort to improve the quality of the code based on Cocoa & Objetive-C paradigms that I have learnt, my main focus has been adding features and making the software as stable as possible.
+**iSyncIt** was my first piece of OS X software (written before I knew what object-oriented programming was) and over the past few years I've made some, effort to improve the quality of the code based on Cocoa & Objetive-C paradigms that I have learnt, my main focus however has been adding features and making the software as stable as possible.

 Taking into account the above statement I make no guarantees that any of the code contained within
 ****iSyncIt**** can be considered 'correct' in relation to Cocoa & Objective-C paradigms, the only